On this page

 What kind of qualifications do finance coaches have?

-While many financial advisers like Waters are repositioning themselves as financial coaches,
+While many financial advisers like Walters are repositioning themselves as financial coaches,

 unlike traditional financial advice, wealth coaching doesn’t necessarily require an Australian Financial Services Licence (AFSL) because it doesn’t involve selling tailored financial advice or products.
 While there may be an expectation that a financial coach will have some background in finance, there’s no regulations to say that must be the case.